osqledaren/osqledaren-frontend/README.md

 ## Project structure

 ### Atomic Design Methodology
-The comonents are structured in the `/src` folder according to the "Atomic Design Methodology" by Brad Frost.
+The components are structured in the `/src` folder according to the "Atomic Design Methodology" by Brad Frost.
 Read more [here](http://atomicdesign.bradfrost.com/chapter-2/)

 Put all components in the corresponding folder:
 * `/src/atoms`